melexis/warnings-plugin/README.rst

   Any field of a Polyspace defect can be included by using the corresponding `column title <Exporting Polyspace Results_>`_ in lowercase as the variable name.
   The default template is ``Polyspace: $check``.

+Coverity
+  Named groups of the regular expression can also be used, next to environment variables.
+  The capturing groups are: `path`, `line`, `column`, `curr`, `max`, `checker` and `classification`.
+  `curr` and `max` represents respectively the current warning and the maximum amount of warnings with the same CID.
+  These are always the same if you take the note of `Parse for Coverity Defects`_ into account.
+  The default template is ``Coverity: $checker``.

 Other
   The template should contain ``$description``, which is the default.